-Back on November 13th, 1953, Billy Batson, Mary Batson Bromfield, and Freddy Freeman were standing on the front porch of the palatial Bromfield home after a pleasant evening at the theater with Mary’s adoptive parents.
+Back on November 13th, 1953, Billy Batson, Mary Batson Bromfield, and Freddy Freeman were standing on the front porch of the palatial Bromfield home after a pleasant evening at the theater with Mary’s adoptive mother.

 Billy nodded and said, “I knew the movie would be a good one, but the meal afterward was even better!”

 Mary laughed merrily and said, “We were glad to have you both, but there’s no need for either of you to leave.
 Mother had Jives prepare the guest room.
 It is cool out, and she didn’t want you to have to walk home.
 After all, it is almost midnight!”

 “She’s a great lady,” said Billy.
 “Of course, she doesn’t realize that we could just fly home with the speed of Mercury!”

 As the rich chime of a grandfather clock began to sound within the house, the three teenagers were suddenly engulfed in a blinding white light.
 When it faded from view, they were nowhere to be found.

 In a weird fortress constructed in the styles and with materials from many different eras, a fat man in a green and purple costume laughed harshly as he looked at the helpless trio.
 They were totally immobile within a sphere of flickering light.

 “I’ve done it!” he bellowed.
 “The Marvels are trapped outside of time itself!
 This day will go down in history as the dawn of the Age of Zotan!”